-Start a ghost gallery with this do-it-yourself art installation.
-Download our free ghost patterns and resize to fit the glass you will be using.
-Trace onto white paper, mark the eyes and noses with black marker, and cut out the shapes.
-Sandwich the ghouls between sheets of glass from document frames or old picture frames, or have pieces custom-cut at a glass store.
+Start a ghost gallery with this DIY ghost decoration.
+Trace simple ghost shapes onto white paper, mark the eyes and noses with a black marker, and cut out the shapes.
+Sandwich the paper ghosts between sheets of glass from document frames or old picture frames, or have pieces custom-cut at a glass store.
 Use black fabric tape or book-binding tape (available at crafts stores) to seal the edges.
-Display on a shelf or mantel with seasonal trims like bittersweet and mini pumpkins.
+Create a fall mantel display with seasonal trims like bittersweet and mini pumpkins.

 Make a spooky centerpiece from a stack of old books and some pop-up ghostly shapes.
-To make this project, cut two basic ghost shapes from pages in the middle of a book, leaving the bottoms attached to their pages.
+To make this Halloween ghost craft, cut two basic ghost shapes from pages in the middle of a book, leaving the bottoms attached to their pages.
 Hold up each ghost with a touch of tape.
 To complete this haunting centerpiece, use a hole punch or marker to make eyes for each ghost.

 Editor's Tip: To keep the ghost from getting stuck in the door, adhere the ghost to the door with a small piece of tape.

 Make your mantle extra eerie with a collection of ghost pumkins and pillar candles.
 For extra impact, paint your pumpkins white before carving.
 Choose pumpkins that are similar in size and accent with assorted white pillar candles.

 Send your little trick-or-treaters out to collect their Halloween candy with this cute felt ghost bag.

 This eerie Halloween ghost craft starts with balloons.
 To make, simply draw black eyes on a white balloon.
 Apply a thin coat of decoupage and cover each balloon with cheesecloth.
 Cut the bottom for an uneven edge.
 These ghost decorations are perfect for Halloween night.